Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 };
 {% endhighlight %}

-I am aware that above examples may not be the easiest to understand.
+I am aware that the above code snippets may not be the easiest to understand.
 That's why I prepared more appealing examples:

 here will be img tutor with jumps etc

 ###Conclusion

-[Node Knockout'13][nodenockout] was my first hackaton which I have ever participated.
+[Node Knockout'13][nodenockout] was my first hackathon which I participated in.
 It was a hard but enjoyable weekend.
-I had real occasion to face my tiredness and it turned out, that despite small amount of sleep I was able to think logically without any major problems.
+I had a real occasion to face my tiredness and it turned out, that despite a small amount of sleep I was able to think logically without any major problems.

-Together with my team, we had lots of fun during development.
+Together with my team, we had lots of fun during the development.
 We wanted to create a multiplayer, playable game with memorable characters.
-Despite many problems and one major crisis, we've managed to accomplish more less what we've planned.
+Despite many problems and one major crisis, we managed to accomplish more or less what we had planned to do.

-The most important for me, is to learn new, fascinating technologies, which helps creating html5 games.
+The most important thing for me, is to learn new, fascinating technologies, which help in creating html5 games.
 Such events, are the best way to achieve that.
-I learned some basics about [Pixijs][pixijs] and [Spine][spine] and improve knowledge related to the [node.js][node.js] and [sockets][socket.io].
-But most of all, I am glad that I spend fantastic time with people who share similar interests to mine and have the same urge to make games :).
-I am more than sure, that it wasn't my last hackaton, which I've participated.
+I learned some basics about [Pixijs][pixijs] and [Spine][spine] and improved knowledge related to the [node.js][node.js] and [sockets][socket.io].
+But most of all, I am glad that I spent fantastic time with people who share similar interests to mine and have the same urge to make games :).
+I am more than sure, that it won't be the last hackaton, in which I participate.

 ###Appendage

 During the judging process we got a few opinions that [Purrfect][purrfect] would be much better with the additional single player mode.
-Some people were disappointed, that they can't play the game, because of lack of any online opponents.
+Some people were disappointed, that they couldn't play the game, because of lack of any online opponents.
 Of course, there is a possibility to play with yourself, just by joining the same game in another browser or a tab.
-But in this case, the game is getting boring really fast, it lacks all the fun and enjoyment.
-That's why we started working on single-player version of the game, which unstable version can be tested [here][purrfect-adventure].
+But in this case, the game gets boring really fast, it lacks all the fun and enjoyment.
+That's why we started working on single-player version of the game.
+The unstable version can be tested [here][purrfect-adventure].
 This \*remake\* will be fulfilled with the new set of powerups, redesigned tower, all of the planned cats as characters and lots of other \*kitty\* improvements.
 We also plan to conquer the mobile world and release the iOS version of the [Purrfect game][purrfect-adventure].
 Stay tuned!

 [nodenockout]: http://nodeknockout.com/
 [mchmurski]: https://twitter.com/mchmurski